As we’ve learned from recent storms, just because you’re not in a flood zone doesn’t mean you’re out of harm’s way.

 Did You Know?
 “Flooding is the most common natural disaster in the United States,” according to FloodSmart.gov.
 During a 30-year mortgage, for instance, there is greater than a 25 percent chance that the average home will experience some degree of flood damage.
 In many states, including Florida, home sellers are not legally obligated to inform potential buyers about previous flood damage to the property.
 It’s important to be informed and also be prepared.
 Test your flood IQ with this quick quiz developed by the team at How Stuff Works.

 The Bottom Line: Why take the risk?
 Nowadays there are a range of options available for purchasing flood insurance for your home.
 There is often a waiting period associated with purchasing flood insurance, plus a variety of coverage options from which to choose.
 NFIP policies are not effective until 30 days after the purchase date.
-Whereas with a Tower Hill private flood endorsement purchased for a homeowners policy, there is no waiting period required.
+Whereas with a Tower Hill private flood stand-alone policy (with continuous coverage) or endorsement purchased for a homeowners policy, there is no waiting period required.

-Visit our Flood Insurance page or contact your Tower Hill agent today to learn more about our private flood stand-alone policy, private flood endorsement, or write-your-own coverage available through the NFIP.
+Visit our Flood Insurance page or contact your Tower Hill agent today to learn more about our private flood stand-alone policy.